JamesWheeler4/James_Portfolio/README.md

 ##### Projects here will be listed in reverse chronological order

-## Project 5: Track and Field Scouting Tool
+## Project 5: Track and Field Scouting Tool - 41 hours as of 2/24/2022
 The goal of this project is to create scouting reports for track and field teams using Python automation.
 As a track and field athlete in community college, I was asked by the coach to work on organizing spreadsheets of possible future recruits.
 I was tasked with searching for athletes results on *athletic.net* as well as the schools they went to.
 Looking back, this was a task that the coach would have done had I not offered my skills with excel.
 It is my hope to offer this finished tool specifically to colleges with limited funding.
 I have seen first hand how much effort it takes as an underfunded coach, this project will lessen that work load.

 1. Web Scraping